Marquesas tropical moist forests: Climate

 The islands have a tropical climate.
 Average annual rainfall varies with elevation and orientation, from 500 mm on leeward lowlands to 4000 mm or more on windward slopes above 1000 meters on the five highest islands.
 Trade winds blow from the southeast during most of the year, and the windward eastern slopes tend to be wetter than the leeward western slopes.
-The east-facing mountain slopes are cooler, with mean temperatures of 15º to 25º C, while the hottest mean temperatures (25º to 29ºC) are in the dry western lowlands.
+The east-facing mountain slopes are cooler, with mean temperatures of 15º to 25 °C, while the hottest mean temperatures (25º to 29 °C) are in the dry western lowlands.

 Flora

 The natural vegetation is principally tropical moist forest, which varies in height and species composition with rainfall and elevation.

 Lowland forests extend up to about 300 m with areas of up to 2000 mm of annual rainfall.
 Typical lowland forests are dominated by Pisonia grandis, which forms a canopy up to 15 meters high, along with the trees Thespesia populnea, Calophyllum inophyllum, and Terminalia glabrata.
 Tropical dry forest occurred on drier leeward slopes of the larger islands, characterized by species of Hibiscus, Pandanus, Thespesia, and Cordia.
+Native lowland forests have mostly been replaced with introduced trees.
+Archeological evidence shows that some pre-settlement lowland forest trees are now extinct, including species of Planchonella and cf. Sideroxylon (Sapotaceae), and a species of Allophylus (Sapindaceae) extirpated from Nuku Hiva.

 Mid-elevation forests occur between 300 and 800 meters elevation, with annual rainfall of 2,000 to 3,000 mm.
-Typical trees include Hibiscus tiliaceus, Pandanus tectorius, Alphitonia marquesensis, and Weinmannia parviflora, which form a canopy up to 20 meters high.
+Typical trees include Hibiscus tiliaceus, Pandanus tectorius, Alphitonia marquesensis, and Pterophylla marquesana, which form a canopy up to 20 meters high.
 Understory plants include Angiopteris evecta and Cyclophyllum barbatum.
-From 800 to 1000 meters elevation, Hernandia nukuhivensis, and the tree ferns Cyathea affinis and C. feanii predominate in wet areas, and Metrosideros collina and Weinmannia parviflora on drier slopes.
+From 800 to 1000 meters elevation, Hernandia nukuhivensis, and the tree ferns Cyathea affinis and Sphaeropteris feani predominate in wet areas, and Metrosideros collina and Pterophylla marquesana on drier slopes.
 A cloud forest belt occurs above 1000 meters elevation, with a low-canopied forest of Cheirodendron bastardianum, Ilex anomala, and Metrosideros collina, with climbers of Freycinetia spp.

 Mountaintops above 1,200 m are drier and windswept, supporting a heathland of low trees and shrubs up to one meter high, including M. collina, Vaccinium cereum, Styphelia tameiameiae, and Bidens spp., interspersed with grasses and ferns.

 42% of the 320 native vascular plant species are endemic.